 What is EDI?

-EDI stands for electronic data interchange.
-It is an amalgamation of systems and processes that allows manufacturers the ability to share documents and a variety of transactional information with the vendors, suppliers, and brands that they work with.
+EDI stands for electronic data interchange (sometimes also referred to as data exchange).
+It is an amalgamation of computer systems and processes that allows manufacturers the ability to share business documents and a variety of transactional information with the vendors, suppliers, and brands that they work with.
 It creates organization, structure, and flow of important information that needs to be separated to these various groups or destinations, by using an electronic format that can integrate into any number of communication channels.

-The type of documents that can be standardized and exchanged utilizing EDI include, but are not limited to:
+The type of exchange of business documents that can be standardized and exchanged utilizing EDI implementation include, but are not limited to:

 - Most Common